 Undoubtedly, AirBnB home sharing has become a very popular way of accommodation.

-For the real estate investors locally who want to operate an AirBnB accommodation, what is the tax implication of this?
+For the real estate investors locally who want to operate an AirBnB accommodation, be it one based in the UK from Peter Hall Middlesbrough or one anywhere else in the world, what is the tax implication of this?

 As a Canadian tax resident, you are required by law to report your worldwide income, whether you earn it legally or illegally.

 So if you operate an AirBnB on your vacation home in Florida, you are still required to report the income on your Canadian tax return.